How to Calculate Debt-to-Income Ratio

 How to calculate debt-to-income ratio

-Debt-to-income ratio might sound complex, but it’s a very simple snapshot of your finances and there isn’t much math involved.
-You’ll just need some information about your income and expenses.
+Debt-to-income ratio might sound complex, but it's a very simple snapshot of your finances, and there isn't much math involved.
+You'll just need some information about your income and expenses.
+Here's how to calculate your DTI:

-• Monthly debt payments: Monthly rent or mortgage(s), monthly car payment, monthly student loan payment, medical and dental bill payments, alimony and child support payments, monthly credit card and line of credit payments
+• Calculate your monthly debts: Add up all of your fixed bills and financial obligations like rent or mortgage(s), monthly car payment, monthly student loan payment, medical and dental bill payments, alimony and child support payments, and monthly credit card and line of credit payments

-It should only take you a few minutes to find information.
+It should only take you a few minutes to find the information you need for this calculation.
 If you have a monthly budget, you probably already have a good idea of your income and expenses.

-Debt-to-income ratio = monthly debt payments / gross monthly income x 100
+Debt-to-income ratio (DTI) = monthly debt payments / gross monthly income x 100

 Debt-to-income ratio example